 When we print our 10th Fibonacci number via the recursive function, it should still be 55 like the image below.

-Dynamic Programming for the Fibonacci Sequence
+Dynamic Programming for the Fibonacci Sequence in Python

 Dynamic Programming is an algorithmic technique for solving problems that build upon smaller problems.
 It is neither dynamic nor does it require programming.
 Confused?
 Yeah, me too.
 I have no idea why they called it that.
 There are multiple approaches to using dynamic programming to generate Fibonacci numbers but in this case, we’re going to be using the “bottom up” approach.